ioatzim/getbigschema/README.md

 Requires Python 3.6 or above. ???

 ### Main features
-The main features provided by getbigschema are:
+getbigschema provides the following features:
 * Generating dbml files, from existing databases and spreadsheets
 * Generating dbml files, from existing manifest.json and catalog.json files that are produced with dbt methods
 * Uploading dbml files to API